 Before You Buy

 Foil fencers need a mask with a conductive bib.
+Epee fencers do not need the conductive bib.
 Try on several masks as the club to get an idea of your size.
 Vendors also typically have detailed sizing information online.
 An inexpensive mask is fine for younger fencers who are still growing.
 Adults and competitive youth fencers may want to buy a more durable (i.e., more expensive) mask.

 Mask Cord ($7-10)

-This connects your mask to your lame for electic scoring.
+This connects your mask to your lame for electric scoring.
 Recreational fencers need one mask cord; competitive fencers must have at least two.